 You can change numerous transceiver settings by operating the Mic DTMF keys.

 To activate this function, access Menu 1-8-5 (MIC CONTROL) and select "ON".

-The following table shows what function is switched ON and OFF or which setting is changed, by pressing the DTMF keys.
+The following table shows which functions are switched ON/OFF or which settings are changed, by pressing the DTMF keys.

-1 Visual Scan 9 Squelch Adjustment
+1 Visual Scan 9 Squelch Adjustment 2,3

 2 Tone/ CTCSS/ DCS 0 TX Power Change

-3 Reverse Α Enter
+3 Reverse А Enter

 4 1 MHz Step Change В Control Band Select

 5 Monitor С Repeater

 6 Frequency Readout by Beeps D [F] key

-7 Volume Change Down 4
+7 Volume Change Down4

-8 Speaker Mute # Up 4
+8 Speaker Mute # Up4

-The transceiver announces the displayed information if you have installed an optional VS-3 unit and selected "English" in Menu 1-2-4 (VOICE) {page 83}.
+- The transceiver announces the displayed information if you have installed an optional VS-3 unit and selected "English" in Menu 1-2-4 (VOICE) {page 77}. - After entering the selection mode, press [+] or [#] to change the level or selection.

-- $^2$ After entering the selection mode, press [ $\bigstar$ ] or [#] to change the level or selection. - Both Volume Change and Squelch Adjustment cannot be activated at the same time. - Both Volume Change and Squelch Adjustment must be OFF to change the tone or frequency step using this key.
+- Volume Change and Squelch Adjustment cannot both be activated at the same time. - Volume Change and Squelch Adjustment must both be OFF to change the tone or frequency step using this key.